Amazon Prime Day PC gaming deals: the best UK and US hardware deals

 - Razer Thresher Wireless – $100 from Amazon US (down from $130)

-I’ve since spotted a couple of Steelseries headsets going cheap, too, which I’ve listed below.
+I’ve since spotted a couple of Steelseries and Corsair headsets going cheap, too, which I’ve listed below.
 Alas, not as many as the UK, but these are still historically low prices all the same.

 - Steelseries Arctis 1 Wireless – $75 from Amazon US (down from $100)